GATHERING

 Word of God, Word of Life.
 Thanks be to God.

-CHILDREN’S MESSAGE Pastor Cassie
+CHILDREN’S MESSAGE Pastor Jess

-A sheet music with notes
+A sheet music with music notes Description automatically generated

 The Gospel of the Lord.
 Praise to you, O Christ.

-SERMON Pastor Cassie
+SERMON Pastor Jess

-AI-generated content may be incorrect.
+A sheet music with text and symbols AI-generated content may be incorrect.

 APOSTLES’ CREED